AdityaKumarSharma/isOwnerNPMPackage/README.md

-# isOwnerNPMPackage
+# NPM Package
+"displayowner" is an NPM package
-This is tell you owner of the current package
+This package will tell you the owner

+# To Install
+npm i displayowner